superchilled/launch-school-notes/230/making_HTTP_requests_from_JS.md

 ### Loading HTML via XHR

-  * We can have an HTML element like a `<div>`, and instead of having markup already in that div, we can populate the div using data that we fetch using JavaScript and `XMLHttpRequest`
+  * We can have an HTML element like a `<div>`, and instead of having markup already in that div, we can populate the div using html markup that we fetch using JavaScript and `XMLHttpRequest`

 **Example**